US Fulbright Logo

 Housing Arrangements

 Hosts should provide primary assistance with finding housing.
+Post-master's and Ph.D. students may in limited cases be eligible for student housing and must inquire with their host institution.
 Universities generally have offices that provide assistance with housing or have sites where available housing is posted.
-Additionally, the Commission will provide information on websites where housing is advertised and will pass on any adverts that are sent to the Commission.
-Please check with your host to ensure that housing is provided.
+Additionally, the Commission will provide information on websites where housing is advertised and will share any adverts that are sent to us.
+Those attending rural universities may also find a possibility for university housing.

 Fulbright Program Management Contact